 Boot volumes are encrypted by default, the same as other block storage volumes.
 For more information, see Block Volume Encryption.

-In-transit encryption for boot and block volumes is only available for virtual machine (VM) instances launched from platform images, along with bare metal instances that use the following shapes: BM.Standard.E3.128 and BM.Standard.E4.128, and BM.DenseIO.E4.128.
+In-transit encryption for boot and block volumes is only available for virtual machine (VM) instances launched from platform images, along with bare metal instances that use the following shapes: BM.Standard.E3.128, BM.Standard.E4.128, and BM.DenseIO.E4.128.
 It is not supported on other bare metal instances.
-It is also not supported in most cases for instances launched from custom images imported for "bring your own image" (BYOI) scenarios.
 To confirm support for certain Linux-based custom images and for more information, contact Oracle support.

 You can group boot volumes with block volumes into the same volume group, making it easy to create a group volume backup or a clone of your entire instance, including both the system disk and storage disks at the same time.
 See Volume Groups for more information.

 You can move Block Volume resources such as boot volumes and boot volume backups between compartments.
 For more information, see Move Block Volume Resources Between Compartments.